Skip to main content

 A contribution can be either be a patch or feature:

-• Patches include bugfixes and minor changes to the code and are included in patch releases usually made on a bi-weekly schedule.
+• Patches include bugfixes and minor changes to the code and are included in patches that are usually relased every two weeks.

 • Features include major developments or potentially disruptive changes and are included in feature releases made multiple times a year.